 The Deputy Bailiffs for the court are Mr. Cunningham and Mr. Butler.
 They serve all of the papers for the court within the city limits and are tasked with the execution of evictions.

-Ms. Campbell is the Victim Advocates at the Chillicothe Municipal Court.
-Ms. Campbell assists victims of crimes by providing information about the legal process, dates of proceedings, and making necessary referrals.
+The victim advocate assists victims of crimes by providing information about the legal process, dates of proceedings, and making necessary referrals.
 For a more information about what they can do for you, please follow the link to Victim/Witness Assistance.